 Fire Signs: Aries, Leo, Sagittarius

-Fire signs run on heat and momentum, and their stones do too — reds that announce themselves, gold that catches a room, the turquoise a rider sets against the sky.
+Fire signs land on the loud end of the color range — reds that announce themselves, gold that catches a room, the blue-green a rider sets against the sky.
+Their birthstones follow the same logic.
+Aries, Leo and Sagittarius all land on stones we can actually put in a setting.

 Aries — the red stones